stratpoint-daniel-eullo/kafka-training/docs/exercises/day07-exercises.md

 ---

-## Exercise 2: Connector Management with REST API
+### Exercise 2: Connector Management with REST API - CRUD Operations

 ### Objective
 Learn to manage connectors programmatically using the REST API.